I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-I grew up in winnipeg manitoba canada so I was at the assiniboia downs racetrack from I guess it was every saturday sunday wednesday for most of my teenage years I would say 12 to 16 17 18 and so yeah I just kind of was around that's how I and I always thought it was rather interesting and I also saw like first thing I didn't realize when I was younger was just how it was near impossible to beat the horses just because of the takeout the vig is so high it's like 30 to 36% they gotta pay for everything the stables the horse approvals you know all of it but I just thought well these people don't know what they're doing like they're you know like they they have no process they don't know what's happening there's they're very emotional like I grew up I'm in a greek family so you would hear these people like they just were not in control of their emotions in any way they would be upset when they win they would be upset when they lose they would be arguing with each other they'd have I'm very low key so to me it was very different for me
+I grew up in Winnipeg, Manitoba, Canada.
+I was at the Assiniboia Downs racetrack every Saturday, Sunday, and Wednesday for most of my teenage years — I'd say from about **12 to 18**.
+So yeah, I was just kind of around it.
+I always thought it was rather interesting.
+One thing I didn't realize when I was younger was how near-impossible it is to beat the horses because of the takeout.
+The *vig* is so high — about **30–36%**.
+They've got to pay for everything: the stables, the horse approvals, all of it.
+I thought, "Well, these people don't know what they're doing."
+They had no process; they didn't know what was happening.
+They were very emotional.
+I grew up in a **Greek** family, so you would hear these people — they just were not in control of their emotions in any way.
+They would be upset when they won; they would be upset when they lost.
+They would be arguing with each other.
+I'm very low-key, so it was very different for me.

 Shaan Puri

-hey let's take a quick break to talk about our sponsor today hubspot has put together a list of 200 ai business ideas these are business ideas that you could create using ai and it's listed 200 they did a huge brainstorm so you could check it out if you just click the link below you can get access to these 200 ai ideas I'll give you an example of a couple of them one of them is you could build an ai dressing room so let's say you go to an ecommerce site and you wanna see what something would look like on you you can use ai to actually take a picture of you and show you what the clothes would look like on you or what the makeup would look like on your face it's pretty cool right or ai tools for real estate brokers maybe something that takes their listings and makes them more more fancy more more more beautiful and attract more buyers so check it out it's a brainstorm of 200 possible ai ideas brought to you by hubspot you can get it free in the link below
+Hey, let's take a quick break to talk about our sponsor today. **HubSpot** has put together a list of **200 AI business ideas**.
+These are business ideas you could create using AI — they did a huge brainstorm, so you can check it out.
+If you click the link below, you can get access to these 200 AI ideas.
+I'll give you a couple of examples.
+One is an **AI dressing room**: on an e-commerce site, you could see what something would look like on you.
+AI can take a picture of you and show what the clothes or makeup would look like on your face.
+It's pretty cool.
+Another example is **AI tools for real estate brokers** — something that takes their listings and makes them more polished and attractive to buyers.
+Check it out: it's a brainstorm of 200 possible AI ideas brought to you by HubSpot.
+You can get it free in the link below.

 Haralabos Voulgaris

-so that's how I got started and then at some.
-After I graduated from high school I went to vegas with my dad he was there and I went there for like a month or so or whatever
+So that's how I got started.
+Then, at some point after I graduated from high school, I went to Las Vegas with my dad—he was there.
+I stayed for about a month or so, or whatever.

 Sam Parr